ozieblo-repository/WSE-dashboard/wse-dash/README.md

 How to use it:

-1. Open wsedfIntoDict.py and attention_companies.py files and change the HOME_DIR path.
+1. Open wsedfIntoDict.py and attention_companies.py files in dataTransformations folder and change the HOME_DIR path to your localisation of wse-dash folder.
-2. Change the path to scrapper.py file in index.py.
+2. Change the path to scrapper.py file in index.py in main folder.
 3. Open the new terminal in wse-dash folder.
 4. Follow the instruction on https://dash.plotly.com/installation to install Dash
 5. Run the index.py file by following command in the terminal: